-(i) formally approve (such approval to include the authorization for public release) or the interim financial statements and the related MD&A. Unless determined otherwise by the Audit Committee in consultation with the Chair of the Board, the Audit Committee will formally approve for release the interim financial statements and related MD&A for the first and third quarters of each fiscal year, and will recommend for Board approval the interim financial statements and related MD&A for the second quarter of each financial year.
+- (i) formally approve (such approval to include the authorization for public release) or - (ii) recommend for Board approval, the interim financial statements and the related MD&A. Unless determined otherwise by the Audit Committee in consultation with the Chair of the Board, the Audit Committee will formally approve for release the interim financial statements and related MD&A for the first and third quarters of each fiscal year, and will recommend for Board approval the interim financial statements and related MD&A for the second quarter of each financial year.